Arcadia, California: Police and fire

 The Arcadia Police Department and Arcadia Fire Department serve the city.

 Transportation

 Notable roads include Foothill Boulevard, Huntington Drive, and Foothill Freeway (I-210).

 Transit

 Arcadia operates three fixed route services, as well as a Dial-A-Ride.

 In 2016, Metro opened Arcadia Station, an at-grade light rail station served by the Metro A Line.

 Healthcare

 USC Arcadia Hospital sits on 22 acre of land.
 The 460-bed hospital opened in Arcadia in 1957, after moving from downtown Los Angeles.
 USC Arcadia Hospital was the state's first community hospital to have a psychiatric unit.
 Its nursery school was one of the first corporate daycare facilities in the U.S. It was an official hospital of the 1984 Olympic Games.
-A School of Nursing opened at the hospital in 1915, and closed in 1958.
+The hospital operated its own nursing school from 1915 to 1958.

 Water and sewer

 The City of Arcadia provides services for water and sewer to its residents.
 The city operates its own water distribution system via the Public Works Services Department.
 Arcadia's water supply comes from groundwater from municipal owned water pumps from the Main San Gabriel Basin and the Raymond Basin, both which are replenished with local rainwater and imported water.